astriiddev/Arduinosound-Turbo/README.md

 The full version of the sampler module has been tested and proven to be working on an Amiga 500 in both Technosound Turbo and OctaMED programs.
 The arduino is able to convert analog signals to 8-bit digital at even the max sample rate provided in Technosound Turbo: 32khz for stereo and 50khz for mono.

+In order to improve speed of the Arduino's ADC and not waste clock cycles, the code has been kept minimal, utilizing interrupt requests, port manipulation, and low level programming to work around the Arduino's default 10-bit 9.6khz sample rate.

 Be sure to power the module and plug it into the parallel port BEFORE powering on the Amiga.
 I am not responsible for any damages done to your Amiga, parallel port, or 8520 CIA chip.

 # The Circuitry